-Figure 2.1: Average number of people with a physical disability or sensory impairment receiving DP per local authority per million inhabitants, by region
+Figure 2.2: Average number of older people receiving DP per local authority per million inhabitants, by region

 North East, and the highest provision was in the East.
 As with the physical disability and sensory impairment user group, there was less variation in the average number of direct payments to older people between authority types than between regions (see Table 2.2).